hacksparrow/apoc/README.md

 **As a node module**

-apoc accepts a file path and returns an object with the following properties:
+apoc accepts a file path or an cypher query, and returns an object with the following properties:

 |Name|Description
 |----|----------